Thanks for visiting Free Tours by Foot New York!

 You can read about the plans here.

 There were observation decks in the past.
 When the building opened in 1930, there was an observation deck called Celestial on the 71st floor.
-You can see images of here.
+You can see the images here.

 Celestial was closed to the public in 1945 and is currently occupied by a private firm.